 Room and board charges are charged per semester.
 There is no proration of charges for late arrival on campus.
-Upon withdrawal or moving off campus, room and board are credited on a pro rata basis as of the end of the day the student officially withdraws or has been approved by the University to move off campus.
+Upon withdrawal or moving off campus with an approved housing form, room and board are credited on a pro rata basis as of the end of the day the student officially withdraws or has been approved by the University to move off campus.